Ken Jenne

-Kenneth C. Jenne II (born December 1, 1946) is a former Democratic member of the Florida State Senate and a former sheriff of Broward County, which encompasses Fort Lauderdale.
+Kenneth C. Jenne II (born December 1, 1946) is a former Democratic member of the Florida State Senate and a former sheriff of Broward County (Broward County Sheriff's Office), which encompasses Fort Lauderdale.
 He resigned as sheriff in September 2007, after having pleaded guilty to federal tax evasion and mail fraud.
 On November 16, 2007, he was sentenced to a year and a day in federal prison.